Angu0083/rtl8188eus_Kali_5.18.0/README.md

-If you are are taking "Learn Ethical Hacking From Scratch | Udemy" by Zaid Sabih and using Kali 2022 x64 Customized by zSecurity 1.0.7 and TP-Link TL-WN722N v2/v3 [Realtek RTL8188EUS], you might find this helpful.
+If you are are taking TP-Link TL-WN722N v2/v3 [Realtek RTL8188EUS], you might find this helpful.
 In the begining, I am able to enter monitor mode.
 However after a few days, I found out it doesn't allow to enter monitor mode.
 I think  TP-Link TL-WN722N v2/v3 have automatically updated its driver.
-Then, I find a video from David Bombal (https://www.youtube.com/watch?v=tYnjMiTTdms) but still can't perfectly solve the issue.
 However, I find below steps work fine for me.

 1. sudo apt update
 2. sudo apt upgrade